diakel/application_manager/README.md

 - You can remove application or requirement by selecting it and pressing remove application/requirement
 - You can set the deadline for the selected application in the spinner at the top of the requirements pane.
 - You can set the category by typing it in the text field and pressing "Set category" button
-- You can search by both name and category in the search pane at the top of the applications pane
+- You can search by both name and category in the search pane at the top of the applications pane (press search again to return back)
 - You can sort the applications by deadlines or return to the original order by pressing "Sort by" menu

   ### Phase 4: Task 2